pranavb1234/3d_versions_of_phy_temp/threejs_attempt/README.md

-# Physics Lab - Interactive SHM and Waves Simulator
+# Physics Lab - Interactive Lab for physics simulations

 ## Abstract
 Physics Lab is a web-based interactive simulator that visualizes core concepts from oscillations and waves.
 It combines real-time 3D motion with math-driven readouts so learners can see how parameters change the motion and equations.
 The goal is to make abstract physics relationships intuitive through direct experimentation.